38th OPEN ACCESS GRANT COMPETITION OF IT4INNOVATIONS

 For the correct assignment of e-INFRA CZ to the R&D results when exporting them to RIV, see USER'S DUTIES.

-Date of announcement of the next open access competition:
+Date of announcement of the next open access competition: October 2026

-multi-year approach
+Multi-year approach

 You can also apply for projects in the form of "multi-year" open access, in which computing resources are provided for a period of 24 or 36 months.
 The purpose is to support long-term scientific grants.